 The contractor shall indicate acceptance of this letter contract by signing three copies of the contract and returning them to the contracting officer not later than (contracting officer inserts date).
-Upon acceptance by both parties, the contractor shall proceed with performance of the work, including purchase of necessary materials. (end) Clause 4-40, Limitation of Judiciary Liability (Letter Contract) As prescribed in § 410.50.80(b), include this clause in Section I. Limitation of Judiciary Liability (Letter Contract) (JAN 2003) In performing this contract, the contractor is not authorized to make expenditures or to incur obligations exceeding \$ (contracting officer inserts limit).
-The maximum amount for which the judiciary will be liable if this contract is terminated is \$ (contracting officer inserts maximum liability). (end) Clause 4-45, Contract Definitization As prescribed in § 410.50.80(c), include this clause in Section I. Contract Definitization (JAN 2003) (contracting officer inserts type of contract) definitive
+Upon acceptance by both parties the contractor shall proceed with performance of the work, including purchase of necessary materials.

+Clause 4-40, Limitation of Judiciary Liability (Letter Contract)

+Limitation of Judiciary Liability (Letter Contract) (JAN 2003)

+(a) In performing this contract, the contractor is not authorized to make expenditures or to incur obligations exceeding \$ \\\\\ (contracting officer inserts limit).
-(a)

-(b)

-- (a) contract is contemplated.
-The contractor agrees to begin promptly negotiating with the contracting officer the terms of a definitive contract that will include: - (1) all judiciary clauses required on the date of execution of the letter contract; - (2) all clauses required by law on the date of execution of the definitive contract; and

-(3) contraction e.g., fix her mutually agreeable clauses, terms, and conditions.
-The ctor agrees to submit a(insert specific type of offer; xed-price or cost-and-fee) offer and detailed cost information rting its offer. (b) the co ntract a e for definitizing this contract is (insert target date for definitization of and dates for submission of offer, beginning of negotiations, and, if submission of make-or-buy and subcontracting plans and detailed ion): (1) Definit ization target date: (2) Offer s submission date: (3) Beginning of negotiations date: (4) Other appropriate dates: (c) If agreement on a definitive contract to supersede this letter contract is not reached by the target date in paragraph (b) of this section, or within any extension of it granted by the contracting officer, the contracting officer may, with the prior written approval of the judiciary Procurement Executive, determine a reasonable price or fee, subject to contractor appeal as provided in the Disputes clause.
+(b) maximum amount for which the judiciary will be liable if this contract is inated is \$(contracting officer inserts maximum ity). (end) Clau se 4-4 5, Contract Definitization Inclu de the following clause as prescribed in § 410.50.80(c).
+Con tract Definitization (JAN 2003) (a) conti (contracting officer inserts type of contract) definitive ract is contemplated.
+The contractor agrees to begin promptly negotiating the contracting officer the terms of a definitive contract that will include: (1) all judiciary clauses required on the date of execution of the letter contract; (2) all clauses required by law on the date of execution of the definitive contract; and (3) any other mutually agreeable clauses, terms, and conditions.
+The contractor agrees to submit a(insert specific type of offer; e.g., fixed-price or cost-and-fee) offer and detailed cost information supporting its offer. (b) The schedule for definitizing this contract is (insert target date for definitization of the contract and dates for submission of offer, beginning of negotiations, and, if appropriate, submission of make-or-buy and subcontracting plans and detailed cost information): (1) Definitization target date: (2) Offer submission date: (3) Beginning of negotiations date: (4) Other appropriate dates: (c) reaclexte reement on a definitive contract to supersede this letter contract is not hed by the target date in paragraph (b) of this section, or within any nsion of it granted by the contracting officer, the contracting officer may, with prior written approval of the judiciary Procurement Executive, determine a reasonable price or fee, subject to contractor appeal as provided in the Disputes clause.
 In any event, the contractor shall proceed with completion of the contract, subject only to the Limitation of Judiciary Liability clause.

-(1) ne contracting officer's determination of price or fee, the contract will verned by: ' ' all judiciary required clauses on the date of execution of this letter contract for either fixed-price or cost-reimbursement contracts as determined by the contracting officer under this paragraph (c); ' ' all clauses required by law as of the date of the contracting officer's determination; and (iii) any other clauses, terms, and conditions mutually agreed upon.
-(2) terms, extent consistent with paragraph (c)(1) of this section, all clauses, and conditions included in this letter contract will continue in effect, those that by their nature apply only to a letter contract. (d) The de efinitive contract resulting from this letter contract will include a negotiated (contracting officer inserts "firm fixed price" or "total estimated reimbursable cost") in no event to exceed \$ (contracting officer inserts the proposed amount upon which the award was based).
+- (1) After the contracting officer's determination of price or fee, the contract will be governed by: - (i) all judiciary required clauses on the date of execution of this letter contract for either fixed-price or cost-reimbursement contracts as determined by the contracting officer under this paragraph (c); - (ii) all clauses required by law as of the date of the contracting officer's determination: and - (iii) any other clauses, terms, and conditions mutually agreed upon. - (2) To the extent consistent with paragraph (c)(1) of this section, all clauses, terms, and conditions included in this letter contract will continue in effect, except those that by their nature apply only to a letter contract. - (d) The definitive contract resulting from this letter contract will include a negotiated \\\\\(contracting officer inserts "firm fixed price" or "total estimated reimbursable cost") in no event to exceed \$\\\\\(contracting officer inserts the proposed amount upon which the award was based).